Caltech-AMBER/obelisk/docs/source/getting_started.md

 There are two main options for using Obelisk: (1) use Obelisk from within a docker container, or (2) run Obelisk locally on your system.
 We strongly recommond option (1) as Obelisk requires a number of complex dependencies.
 If you choose to take option (2) then there could be installation issues and/or system clutter.
 Using option (1) also makes your code less suscepitble to issues caused by adjusting your local machine's configuraiton.

 ## Setting up Obelisk with Docker
 With this option we suggest that the docker container acts merely as your simulation/hardware interface.
 The ideal setup has your algorithm code as a seperate library, not dependent on ROS, which can then be added to this docker container.
-This also helps seperate code relating to running a robot with the algorithms.
+This also helps seperate code relating to running a robot with the underlying algorithms.

 A sample docker file is as follows:
 ```